faridah202/cohort4-project/README.md

 ### Continued development

-I want to learn more Bootstrap, and practice it more. my understanding is alittle below average.
+I want to learn more Bootstrap, and practice it more. my understanding is below average.

 ### Useful resources

-- [Example resource 1](https://getbootstrap.com/docs/5.1/Container/) - This helped me understand how conainers and Container-fluid worked.
+- [https://getbootstrap.com/docs/5.1/Container/] - This helped me understand how conainers and Container-fluid worked.

 ## Author